Summary

 - Training datasets are independent of test sets.
 Consider and address all potential sources of dependence, including patient, data acquisition, and site factors.

 - Selected reference datasets are based upon best available methods.
 Ensure that clinically relevant and well characterized data are collected and that the limitations of the reference are understood.
+When reference data originates with vendors or external partners, evaluating that provenance is part of third-party risk management.

 - Model design is tailored to the available data and reflects the intended use of the device.
 Understand the clinical benefits and risks related to the product to derive clinically meaningful performance goals for testing and to confirm that the product can safely and effectively achieve its intended use.